Laura Huhtasaari: Life and career

 Huhtasaari graduated as Master of Education in 2004.
 She has worked as an elementary teacher and a special education teacher.
 She was elected to the City Council of Pori with 1,064 votes in 2012 and again with 2,566 votes in 2017.
 She stood in the 2014 European Parliament election and received 9,132 votes but was not elected.
 In 2015 Huhtasaari was elected to the Parliament with 9,259 votes.
 In the Parliament, she is currently member of the Legal Affairs Committee, the Education and Culture Committee and the Finnish Delegation to the Nordic Council.

 Huhtasaari endorsed Jussi Halla-aho for president of the Finns Party.
 She was elected first vice president of the Finns Party on 10 June 2017, the same day when Halla-aho was elected president.
 On 4 August 2017, Huhtasaari was chosen as the presidential candidate of the Finns Party.
 In the election, Huhtasaari placed third with 6.9 percent of the votes, while the incumbent president Sauli Niinistö went on to secure his second term with a majority of votes.

+She was elected to the Parliament of Finland in the 2023 Finnish parliamentary election.

 Views

 Huhtasaari believes that the European Union is going to collapse and Finland should leave the EU.
-She accused the EU of trying to turn Finland into a state, which she described as a threat to Finnish interest, sovereignty and democracy.
+She accused the EU of trying to turn itself into a state, which she described as a threat to Finnish interest, sovereignty and democracy.
 She also suggested that Finland withdraw from the Ottawa Treaty and Paris Agreement, and ban Islam from the country.

 Huhtasaari opposes Finland becoming a member of NATO but supports developing cooperation with the alliance.
-She is a supporter of former President of the United States Donald Trump.
+She is a supporter of United States President Donald Trump.
 As a Eurosceptic, she strongly defends the Brexit decision.
 She also believes that the president of Finland should have more power.

+After the 2020 United States presidential election, Huhtasaari tweeted that "USA is now a communistic nation".

+Huhtasaari has also said that "feminists today loath Jewish-Christian culture and they hate white Christian men".

 Huhtasaari is a creationist and believes that evolution is a "totally impossible theory".
 She has also said that Finland should reject international agreements to prevent economic migrants from coming to Finland.